reebritt/WeatherDashboard/README.md

 # WeatherDashboard
-This weather dashboard route will allow you to see the weather outlook for multiple cities, allowing the user to plan for a trip.  trip accordingly
+This weather dashboard route will allow you to see the weather outlook for multiple cities, allowing the user to plan for a trip.

 ## Images
 <img src="./Assets/images/weather1.png">